 Health blogger - Emma Stirling

-Accredited Practising Dietitian Emma Stirling shares the latest nutrition news, health trends and recipes at scoopnutrition.com
+Accredited Practising Dietitian Emma Stirling shares nutrition news at scoopnutrition.com

 Why did you decide to start a health blog?

 There is far too much nutrition confusion and many urban myths that need setting straight.
 With the power of social media we can band together with international colleagues to promote the same credible, key messages.

 How do you decide what health topics to cover in your blog?

 Due to our extensive networks, food and health trends are on our radar.
 We are constantly getting alerts to potentially dangerous dieting practices or attending the latest health conference.
 The beauty of blogging is that when an inaccurate or hot news story hits, we can post immediately and not wait for the six-month lead time of a magazine article.
 We also act as ambassadors for World Vision and Jamie Oliver’s Food Revolution Day and believe in the power of blogging for social good.